Gr4b4rz/cplex_optimization/README.md

-# Optimization problem solved with cplex and scipy
+# Optimization problem solved with Cplex and Scipy